AlexRmlt/ethicbot-rasa/data/nlu.md

 ## synonym:a group of seven people
 - A group of seven people

+## synonym:a group of terrorists
+- A group of terrorists

 ## synonym:a healthcare aide
 - has to supervise